andreprograma/andre/README.md

 **🙋‍♂️ Hi, I'm André Silva**

-I'm a tech enthusiast and passionate about web development! 💻
+I'm a technology enthusiast and a web developer! 💻
 Currently, I’m a **student of Systems Analysis and Development**, building my path as a **Front-End Developer**.

 ### 🛠️ About me: